Pixelatory/HybridFragmentTokenization/README.md

 ## Inference

-Finetuned weights were provided in the installation steps.
+Finetuned weights are provided in the installation steps.
 To perform inference, view the example provided at the base of inference.py